About Maria Harris

 Description

-Maria is an Environmental Epidemiologist in the Health Program and the Office of the Chief Scientist.
-Maria specializes in evaluating air pollution exposure and health impacts.
-One of her focuses at EDF is collaboration with community advocates to leverage air pollution research findings in support of health-protective policy changes.
+Maria is a Senior Scientist in the Office of the Chief Scientist, supporting the work of EDF’s Global Clean Air initiative to reduce disparities in air pollution exposure and health impacts.
+Maria leads research on air pollution exposure and associated health burdens.
+One of her focuses at EDF is collaboration with community-based organizations and other partners to leverage air pollution research findings in support of health-protective policy changes.

 Background